 Basically, the premise of the analysis is to scan each of the elements above to understand the current status and how they can potentially impact your industry and, thus, your organization.

-It gives extra focus to certain elements that may have a wide-ranging impact.
-PESTEL gives you a birds-eye view of the entire environment.
+PESTEL gives you extra focus on certain elements that may have a wide-ranging impact, and a birds-eye view of the macro-environmental factors.

 Choose the tools that fit best with your approach to doing strategy.
-Don’t limit yourself to one tool if it doesn’t make sense, and of course, be faithful to each framework as long as it makes sense again.
+Don’t limit yourself to one tool if it doesn’t make sense, don’t be afraid to combine them, mix and match!
+And, be faithful to each framework but always as long as it fits your organization’s needs.